hangingpawn64/hangingpawn64/README.md

 ## About Me
 - 🌱 I'm currently learning Web Development.
 - 👯 I’m interested in Robotics, Full Stack WebD, ML, LLM's.
-- 🤝 I'm looking to collaborate on Full Stack Project.
+- 🤝 I'm looking to collaborate on Full Stack Web Projects.
-- 💬 Ask me about Full Stack Development, C++, { Chess & HipHop too;) }.
+- 💬 Ask me about Full Stack Development, C++.
 - 📫 How to reach me: akshittupkar8@gmail.com
 - ⚡ Fun fact: I know more no. of Chess Openings than I know Pokemons.